 Unfortunately, any particular company could declare bankruptcy, resulting in up to 100% loss of your investment.
 There is no perfect recipe for deciding whether to sell a declining stock, making individual stocks speculative investments.

 What if you could own thousands of stocks in many countries all over the world?
 When this portfolio declines, can you assume it will recover?
 You can own such a portfolio using index or asset class mutual funds, as in Long-Term Component by Quality Asset Management.
-In the simulated history since 1970, this globally diversified portfolio fully recovered from all declines within less than 3 years, as measured since the beginning of the decline.
+In the history of this portfolio, this globally diversified portfolio fully recovered from all declines within several years, as measured since the beginning of the decline.

 These statistics are very comforting, but history, no matter how long, may not always repeat itself.
 Let’s try to think about what it takes for a decline to be irreversible.
 In order to do that, we need to understand what stock investments are and what makes them grow.

 The history of companies.
 Many years ago, individuals and families grew their own food, sewed their own clothes and built their own houses.
 There were no companies, and people took care of their needs on their own.
 Over the years, people found out that they could specialize doing different tasks, and do them much more efficiently.
 Using machinery, it was easier to produce large quantities of goods.

 With advanced transportation and communication, people were able to serve large numbers of people.
 This led to people grouping together to form companies that serve whole countries, continents and even the whole world.